 were not very efficient.
 They produced a smoky haze, meaning that

-going up in smoke.
-However, over the past few years, many things
+up in smoke.
+However, over the past few years, many things have

-strict emission laws into effect for the manufacturers of wood
+emission laws into effect for the manufacturers of wood stoves.
+For

-stoves.
-For this reason, all wood stoves being sold today are
+this reason, all wood stoves being sold today are EPA certified, which

-EPA certified, which makes them more efficient and better on the
+makes them more efficient and better on the environment.
+Heating your

-environment.
-Heating your home with wood is more economical then
+home with wood is more economical then some might think.

-you find a stove that is EPA certified.
-Next, check the stoves
+find a stove that is EPA certified.
+Next, check the stoves sticker

-sticker or ask the salesperson about the amount of BTUs the stove
+or ask the salesperson about the amount of BTUs the stove will burn.

-will burn.
-This is important since a common error made by many
+This is important since a common error made by many buyers of wood

-buyers of wood stoves is that they purchase more heat than their
+stoves is that they purchase more heat than their home can accommodate.

 What happens is that a wood stove too large or powerful for your home